wesleygomersall/Deduper-wesleygomersall/README.md

 This is the challenge branch for barcode sensitive, reference-based deduplication of uniquely mapped reads in SAM format.

 The script `gomersall_deduper.py` handles paired-end or single-end data.
 User has the choice of specifying which PCR duplicate should be written to output sam file.
 User also has the choice of whether or not to specify a list of valid UMI sequences to write.
 These sequences will be compared to the barcodes which are found at the end of the QNAME for each read.
-Paired end barcodes must be in the format `AAAAAA^TTTTTT`.
+Paired end barcodes must be in the format `AAAAAA:TTTTTT` or `AAAAAA^TTTTTT`.

 ## Running this script: